-At the end of the summer term before pupils transfer to the Senior School a learning needs handover meeting takes place, with the Junior School Learning Needs Co-ordinator passing on to the Senior School Learning Needs Co-ordinator information about pupils with learning needs.
+At the end of the summer term before pupils transfer to the Senior School a learning needs handover meeting takes place.
+During this meeting, the Junior School Learning Needs Co-ordinator passes on to the Senior School Learning Needs Co-ordinator information about pupils with learning needs.